 The start of the cup campaign virtually went to plan kicking off at the end of March, and I can report that except for a couple of minor changes brought about by County Cup issues our cup competition followed the dates which I planned at day 1.

-The mini soccer finals days were once again held at Trafford FC.
-13 member clubs at U9 (9 Finals) shared the awards with Sale United (3 finalists), Wilmslow Sports, Timperley FC and Brooklands Dragons (2 finalists) and the other finals contested by 9 member clubs.
+The mini soccer finals days (Spring Cup) were once again held at Trafford FC.
+15 member clubs at U9 (12 Finals) shared the awards with Sale United (4 finalists), Longford Park, FC Sporting Sale, Unicorn Athletic, Altrincham FC Jnrs and Urmston Meadowside (2 finalists).

-Trafford FC (12) and Flixton FC (7) staged the majority of the 11 a side finals with Linotype Cheadle Heath Nomads hosting two finals and Altrincham FC 1 final.
-In addition Trafford FC hosted the Mini Soccer Finals and 9v9 finals over two very busy weekends with Broadheath Central supporting the U11 Autumn Champions Cup and Autumn medal competitions.
-Timperley FC and Fletcher Moss supported the U10 league cup.
-My thanks to these clubs for their support and the use of their facilities.
-We staged some 60 finals in total this season, both mini soccer, 9 v 9 and 11 a-side and I thank the mentioned clubs for their support to the league.
+Trafford FC (10) and Flixton FC (5) staged the majority of the 11 a side finals with Linotype Cheadle Heath Nomads and Irlam Steel hosting 3 finals.
+In addition Trafford FC hosted the Mini Soccer Finals and 9v9 finals over two very busy weekends with Broadheath Central, Egerton FC, Brooklands Dragons supporting the U11/U12/U14 Champions Cup and autumn medal competitions.
+My thanks to all the mentioned Clubs for hosting all the finals, and the use of their excellent facilities.
+We staged over 90 finals in total this season including the Powerleague, mini soccer, 9 v 9 and 11 a-sides and I thank the mentioned clubs for their support to the league.